 Associated Acts: Michael Jackson, Paul McCartney

-Wonder is known best for utilizing a funky piano style in his music and furthering the idea of the concept album.
-One of the best-selling music artists ever, he has also sold over 100 million copies of his music.
+While a mainstay in R&B music, Wonder utilized a funky piano style and wasn’t afraid to use congas, drums, bongos, melodica, synthesizer, and harmonica, among other instruments as part of his repertoire.
+He also furthered the idea of the concept album.
+One of the bestselling music artists ever, he has also sold over 100 million copies of his music.
 Besides a star on the Hollywood Walk of Fame, he has been inducted into the Rhythm and Blues Music Hall of Fame, the Songwriters Hall of Fame, and the Rock and Roll Hall of Fame.

-Trivia Facts: In 2014, Wonder received the Presidential Medal of Freedom from President Barack Obama.
+Trivia: In 2014, Wonder received the Presidential Medal of Freedom from President Barack Obama.
 He was also named a United Nations Messenger of Peace in 2009.
-It’s such common knowledge nobody even mentions it any more, but Stevie has been blind since birth.
+It’s such common knowledge nobody even mentions it anymore, but Stevie has been blind since birth.

 #3 – Rick Wakeman